01732 808 626 info@thinkcbt.com

 • Continuously texting and calling loved ones to check safety.

-• Internet health pages to check symptoms.
+• Reading internet health pages to check symptoms.

 Symmetry and Orderliness - This involves a compulsion to ensure that everything is lined up, in it's correct place and feeling " just right".
 This is done to maintain a sense of security and control, to prevent discomfort or sometimes to avoid worries about something bad happening.